-- Upon notice that the applicant has passed the ILE Written Examination, the Board will contact the applicant to schedule the Practical Exam.
+Upon notice that the candidate has passed the ILE Written Examination, the Board will contact the candidate to schedule the Practical Examination.

-- An examination will be scheduled on an individual basis in either Reno or Las Vegas with a Board-appointed proctor.
+The examination will be scheduled on an individual basis in Reno or Las Vegas with a Board-appointed proctor.
 Board staff will make every effort to schedule the examination in a timely manner but may be limited or delayed by proctor and/or candidate availability.

-- Once scheduled, the candidate must pay the Practical Examination Fee prior to the scheduled exam date.
-Practical exam fees may be paid online through our Make a Payment page or by check mailed to the Board office.
+Once scheduled, the candidate must pay the Practical Examination Fee online through our Make a Payment page or by check mailed to the Board office.
 Payment must be received prior to the scheduled exam date.

 Exceptions & Special Circumstances

 Written ILE within 12 Months

 The Board may accept a passing score obtained on the ILE Examination taken within the immediately preceding 12 months.

 An apprentice may apply to convert to a Standard HAS license upon completion of 18 months of their apprenticeship period for purposes of scheduling and taking the written and/or practical examinations.

 - The written examination must be completed with a passing score, prior to the scheduling of the practical examination.

 - The written examination must be completed with a passing score, prior to the apprentice scheduling the NBC-HIS certification examination.

 Audiology Graduate Student Candidates